<!– generated-by: gsd-doc-writer –> Usage Guide ===========

 # Search with reranking hook

-Embenx makes it easy to measure the performance of different indexers on your own data.
+Embenx makes it easy to measure the performance of different indexers.

 # Measure Recall@10 against an exact search baseline